yiangmeng/aws-serverless-debugging/2_XRay/README.md

 ## Completion

 You have successfully integrated AWS X-Ray and demonstrated how it can be used to identify errors, latencies, and create your own subsegments.

+Next, let's challenge yourself to a debugging experience with what you have learnt so far.
+Proceed to [3.
+Debugging Challenge](../3_DebuggingChallenge) to begin.